ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### PPX Rewriters

 At its core, a PPX rewriter is just a transformation that takes a Parsetree, and returns a possibly modified Parsetree, but there are subtleties.
-First, as PPXs work on the parsetree, which is the result of parsing done by OCaml, so the source file need to be of valid OCaml syntax.
+First, PPXs work on the parsetree, which is the result of parsing done by OCaml, so the source file needs to be of valid OCaml syntax.
 Thus, we cannot introduce custom syntax such as the `#if` from the C preprocessor.
 Instead, we will use two special syntaxes that were introduced in OCaml 4.02: Extension nodes, and attributes.